Taxes are a burden for everyone, but especially for low-income workers and families who need to hang onto as much money as possible.

 The program is still going strong today and provides tax relief and extra income to low- and moderate-income earners, especially working families with dependent children.

 Understanding the EITC

-Since it’s a refundable credit, the IRS will write you a check for the amount, even if you owe no tax at all.
-You can claim the credit if you have income from wages, salary, tips, commission, or self-employment.
-However, individuals who only receive Social Security, welfare, or pensions (or otherwise live off their investments) are not eligible for the EITC.
+To qualify for the credit, you need to have what the IRS refers to as “earned income.”
+This includes wages, salary, tips, commission, or income from farming or self-employment.
+However, individuals who only receive Social Security, welfare, or pensions – or otherwise live off their investments – are not eligible for the EITC.

 Who Can Take the EITC?

 There are several requirements for claiming the EITC, but many working Americans meet them: